 Understand Brand Properties – Think of brand properties as having three components: brand essence, brand voice, and brand promises.
 Brand essence is an articulation of your brand’s unique Identity: brand voice is your brand’s consistent identity or the outward projection of its essence; brand promises are the things your brand guarantees to its consumers.

-Establish an Online Presence – Once you’ve defined your organization’s values, goals, and message, you need to establish its online presence over web, social, and mobile.
+Establish an Online Presence – Once you’ve defined your organization’s values, goals, and message, you need to establish its online presence over web, social, and mobile channels.
 As the hub of your organization’s online presence, your brand website is a powerful tool to effectively communicate your brand message, attract prospects, generate leads and sales, and build long-term advocacy.
-You’ll want to optimize it for mobile devices with responsive web design (RWD) or mobile apps.
-Finally, you want to identify the most relevant social channels for your organization (which will likely include the “Big Seven” social channels: Facebook, Twitter, Google Plus, LinkedIn, Instagram, Pinterest, YouTube), and set up profiles on them.
+You’ll want to optimize it for mobile devices with responsive web design (RWD), adaptive web design (AWD), or progressive web apps (PWA) technology.
+Finally, you want to identify the most relevant social channels for your organization (which will likely include selections from the “Top Ten” social channels) and set up business profiles on them.

 Content Marketing – In the context of digital marketing, content can be virtually any form of written, auditory, or visual media (e.g. blogs, ebooks, whitepapers, social posts, webcasts, webinars, podcasts, videos, emails, etc.).
 Your brand should focus on producing useful content that solves the problems of and adds value to your target audience, prospects, and customers.

-Search Engine Optimization (SEO) – The primary goal of SEO has shifted from ranking high on search engines like Google to creating fresh and original content that addresses the problems, wants, and needs of your target audience.
+Search Engine Optimization (SEO) – The primary goal of SEO has shifted from ranking high on search engines like Google to creating relevant, high-value content that addresses the challenges, wants, and needs of your target audience.
 Only after your brand has created such content should you focus on optimizing it for search engines.

 Paid Search – In contrast to SEO, which relies on unpaid “organic” means to achieve its ends, paid search allows you to pay a fee to have your web or social assets displayed on the search engine results pages (SERPs) when someone queries a specific keyword or phrase into the search engine.
 Businesses use paid search to drive traffic to their web or social sites, promote a product or service, or build awareness for their brand.